jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 UTF-8 encoding and LF line endings within the project.
 UTF-8 and LF line endings are required by certain Makahiki dependencies.

+Eclipse is available for Windows, OS X, and many Linux distributions.

 To set up Eclipse, see Appendix F.
 To import Makahiki into Eclipse, see Appendix G.

-Above all, DO NOT EDIT OR CREATE ANY FILES IN NOTEPAD:
+Above all, Windows users SHOULD NOT EDIT OR CREATE ANY FILES IN NOTEPAD:
 1. Notepad ends lines with Windows line endings (CR-LF).
 Linux applications expect LF endings and may have problems parsing CR-LF.
 2. Notepad defaults to ANSI encoding when a file is saved.
 Some Linux